stapletonsl/data-wrangling-intro/data-wrangling-intro-for-hass-8.md

 #### Activity 25

-A script is a series of programming steps that facilitate the automatic execution of tasks.
+A script is a series of programming steps to automate the execution of tasks.

 - Open `Undo / Redo` tab